Towards Rationality in Language and Multimodal Agents: A Survey: Open Problems and Future Directions

 \section{Open Problems and Future Directions}

-\paragraph{Inherent Rationality} It is important to understand that the notion of multi-modal or multi-agent systems does not \textit{inherently} imply rationality. \textbf{Current methods are neither sufficient nor necessary, but they serve as instrumental tools that bridge the gap between an LLM’s response and rationality.} These approaches enable multi-agent systems, which are black boxes from the user's perspective, to more closely mimic rational thinking in their output responses.
-However, despite these more rational responses elicited from multi-modal and multi-agent systems, the challenge of how to effectively close the loop and bake these enhanced outputs back into foundation models themselves~\cite{zhao2024we} beyond mere fine-tuning remains an open question.
-In other words, can we leverage these more rational outputs to inherently enhance a single foundation model's rationality in its initial responses in future applications?
+\paragraph{Towards Inherent Rationality} Despite significant research efforts in this survey aimed at achieving one or more axioms of rationality, most existing algorithms rely on external tools, thereby not inherently enhancing the rationality of artificial intelligence.
+In other words, current methods are neither sufficient nor necessary to achieve human-level rationality, but they serve as instrumental tools that bridge the gap between an LLM’s response and rationality.
+These approaches enable agent systems to more closely mimic rational thinking in their output responses from the end-user's perspective.
+However, how to effectively close the loop and bake these more rational outputs back into foundation models themselves~\cite{zhao2024we} beyond mere fine-tuning remains an open question.
+It remains a question if we can leverage these more rational outputs, or training the model to verify against rational axioms for reward scores, to \textit{inherently} enhance a single foundation model's rationality in its initial responses without external assistance.

-\paragraph{More Comprehensive Evaluation on Rationality} Section~\ref{sec:main} thoroughly compares multi-modal and multi-agent systems over their LLM-based single-agent baselines.
-However, the choices of evaluation metrics are important~\cite{schaeffer2024emergent}; these examples predominantly focus on the accuracy of their final performance, ignoring the most interesting intermediate reasoning steps and the concept of rationality.
-Section~\ref{sec:eval} furthermore acknowledges that while there have been some efforts to assess the rationality of agent systems, the field still lacks comprehensive and rigorous evaluation metrics.
-Moreover, \textbf{most existing benchmarks on rationality provide limited comparisons between multi-agent frameworks and single-agent baselines}, thus failing to fully elucidate the advantages multi-agent frameworks can offer.

-Future research should prioritize the development of more robust and scalable methods for evaluating rationality, taking into account unique challenges and biases~\cite{jiang2024peek} posed by agents. \textbf{A promising direction is to create methods specifically tailored to assess rationality, going beyond existing ones on accuracy.} These new methods should avoid data contamination and emphasize tasks that demand consistent reasoning across diverse representations and domains.
-There is a need for more rigorous and large-scale studies on the principles of invariance and orderability of preference, together with their applications to testing rationality in agent systems.
-This would involve developing more sophisticated perturbation methods that probe the consistency of reasoning at a deeper level, as well as designing experiments that yield statistically significant results.